wallenjos01/jwtutil/README.md

 ### Parsing a JWT
 Parsing a JWT is done using the `JWTReader` class.
 Simply call the `readAny` static method with the JWT and a `KeySupplier` object.
 The reader will read the JOSE header to determine which key is required and ask the provided `KeySupplier` for it.
-The simplest `KeySupplier` is one that only contains a single key, but more complex `KeySupplier`s can be created in situations where more than one key can be valid.
+The simplest `KeySupplier` is one that only contains a single key, but more complex `KeySupplier` implementations can be created in situations where more than one key can be valid.

 Example 3: Parsing an unencrypted, signed JWT
 ```java